zefdelgadillo/gcs-sftp-dropper/README.md

 SECRET_NAME: sftp-secret
 USERNAME: my-username
 SFTP_HOST: hostname
+BASE_DIR: '' # Custom base directory for files in SFTP
 ```

 4. (Optional) Create a [VPC Connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access).
 If you need access to an SFTP server that uses private IP address or is on-premise, you can create a VPC Connector for this function.